nomemory/tutorial-java8-streams-lambdas/README.md

 Lambda is also a **concise** representation of an **anonymous** **function** that can be **passed around**.
 * concise → no need to write boilerplate code (remember *Anonymous Classes...*);
-* anonymous → the lambda doesn’t have a name;
+* anonymous → the lambda doesn’t have a name like methods have;
 * function → just like a function it has a body, a return type, and list of parameters;
 * passed around → the lambda can be passed as parameter or referenced by a variable.

 **Bad News**:
-* Lambdas technically don't let you do anything that you couldn't do prior to Java 8.
+* Lambdas technically don't let you do anything that you couldn't do prior to **Java 8**.
+In a way lambdas are nothing more than syntactic sugar.

 **Good news**:
 * You are no longer required to write long and tedious declarations (remember *Anonymous Classes...*).

-For example in order to sort the employees by their salary we are no longer to write a `Comparator<Employee>` using an anonymous class:
+For example in order to sort the a `List<Employees` by their salary we are no longer required to write a `Comparator<Employee>` using an anonymous class:

 ```java
 // Anonymous Class Example